SciencesPo/WebPo/README.md

 gooThon
 =======

-The purpose of this project is :
+The purpose of this project is to:
-* get all files from a given Google drive folder
+* get Gdoc, Gsheet files from a given Google drive folder
-* transform them into html files
+* convert them into html files
 * pass them to pelican
-* make pelican transform them into Sciences Po web pages
+* make pelican transform them into Sciences Po charted web pages
 * publish the static web pages on a webserver